jitpack/jitpack.io/README.md

 If you want your library to be available to the world there is no need to go through project build and upload steps.
 All you need to do is push your project to GitHub and JitPack will take care of the rest.
 That’s really it!
 Need help setting up a repo?
 Come to  [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/jitpack/jitpack.io?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-In case your project is already on GitHub JitPack makes sure I can be built by anyone.
+In case your project is already on GitHub JitPack makes sure it can be built by anyone.
 Want to use a GitHub library in your project project?
 Follow the simple steps explained in the ‘Building with Jitpack’ section.

 For issues and enhancements please use the [JitPack GitHub repository](https://github.com/jitpack/jitpack.io/).
 The repository contains this documentation and contributions are welcome there as well.